Netcracker/qubership-hive-metastore/docs/public/installation.md

 To do this, you need to specify several replicas for its operation when deploying.

-To do this, pass the following parameters to the chart:
+Pass the following parameters to the chart:

 ```yaml
 replicaCount: 2 # or more replicas